Intrasoft Technologies Ltd Directors Report.

 b.
 Declaration by Independent Directors

-There has been no change in the circumstances which may affect their status as Independent director during the year.
+There has been no change in the circumstances which may affect their status as Independent director during the year under review.

 c.
 Companys Policy on Directors appointment and remuneration

-The Board has as per the recommendation of the Nomination and Remuneration Committee, framed a policy on selection and appointment of Directors and Senior Management and their remuneration.
+The Board has as per the recommendation of the Nomination and Remuneration Committee, framed a policy on selection and appointment of Directors and Senior Managerial personnel and their remuneration which was further amended by the Board in their Meeting held on 30 March 2019 in terms of the Amendments in SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 .
 The details of said policy are given in the Corporate Governance Report which forms part of this Annual Report.